 Vitello will be joined in conversation by Monica Drake, author of The Folly of Loving Life.
 This event is free and open to the public.
 Books will be available for purchase at the event.

-Publishing the Brilliant Work of Women Authors over 50
+Publishing the Brilliant Work of Women Authors Over 50

 Receive weekly Pub Date Friday emails and monthly online reflections about the book Industry for readers & authors!
 Compiled by wise women of a certain age.
 SIGN UP AND RECEIVE 10% OFF YOUR FIRST ORDER FROM OUR BOOKSTORE!